InjectiveLabs/injective-protocol-specification/README.md

 * gasless transactions

 ## Architecture
 The protocol is comprised of three principal components: 1) the Injective sidechain relayer network, 2) Injective's filter contract (smart contract on Ethereum), and (optionally) 3) a front end interface.
 In this setup, the front end interface is used to communicate orders to and from the sidechain relayer network which serves as a decentralized orderbook and trade execution coordinator (TEC).
-The sidechain relayer network aggregates trades in a canonical ordering (preventing front-running) and then submits the trades on Injective's [filter contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#filter-contracts) which in turn executes and settles the trades on 0x.
+The sidechain relayer network aggregates trades in a canonical ordering (preventing front-running) and then submits the trades on Injective's trade execution [coordinator contract](https://github.com/0xProject/0x-protocol-specification/blob/master/v2/v2-specification.md#filter-contracts) which in turn executes and settles the trades on 0x.

 <img alt="diagram-injective.png" src="https://github.com/InjectiveLabs/injective-protocol-specification/blob/master/assets/architecture.png" width="700px"/>